The Rhythm & Rhyme Video Series

 Anyone who reads a lot of picture books has undoubtedly stumbled upon this before: The rhyme is almost there, but it’s off enough that it gives you pause, your ear straining to make the sounds fit but it never quite does.
 Or the text feels a little clunky in places and the pace doesn’t flow smoothly when you read the book aloud to your kids at bedtime, your tongue tripping in enough places that the rhythm feels off.
 As readers, we notice when something is off, but as writers we don’t always know why it isn’t working, or more importantly, how to fix it.

-The class will cover the essential elements of every rhyming text:
+The three 30-minute video presentations will cover the essential elements of every rhyming text:

 - rhyme scheme